 News of the strategic decision accompanied another dismal earnings announcement.
 Net loss for the three months, ended April 30, was $471 million, compared with a year-ago net loss of $303 million, and net sales slipped 8.3 percent to $5.4 billion on comp-sale declines and 94 store closures.

-The icing on the quarterly cake was the announced departure of chief financial officer Robert Schriesheim, who will remain with the company until a successor is named.
+The icing on the quarterly cake was the announced departure of chief financial officer Robert Schriesheim after five years at Sears.
+Schriesheim, previously chief financial officer of Hewitt Associates, a global human resources outsourcing and consulting firm, will remain with Sears until a successor is named.